hariuserx/vim_cheat_sheet/cheatsheet.md

 **For Vim Complete Reference:** visit [official page](http://vimdoc.sourceforge.net/htmldoc/)

 ### Vim Help
-VIM offers extensive converage of help documentation.
+VIM offers extensive coverage of help documentation.
 Access it with `:help <anything thing.
 Need no be just a vim command>`

 `:help help` Get help on using help :)